 Peter Ladner is a public speaker and author of The Urban Food Revolution, Changing the Way We Feed Cities, published by New Society in Nov., 2011.
-He is a member of the Vancouver Food Policy Council.
+He is a former member of the Vancouver Food Policy Council.

 From 2009-2011 he was a Fellow at the Simon Fraser University Centre for Dialogue, working on a project called Planning Cities as if Food Matters.
 It involved teaching in the SFU Semester in Dialogue, researching his book and organizing public events, including an evening with urban farmer Will Allen that attracted more than 700 people.
+He is currently an Associate at the SFU Centre for Sustainable Community Development.

 He is a former Vancouver city councilor, Metro Vancouver board vice-chair, business owner and is currently a weekly columnist at Business in Vancouver newspaper.